Boryslav: Jewish lives saved

+After World War II

 Following Germany's defeat in World War II, the town came again under Soviet rule.
-Since 1991 the town has been part of an independent Ukraine.
+Most local Poles were expelled to Poland, with a sizeable group settling in Wałbrzych, now a twin town of Boryslav.
+Since 1991, the town has been part of an independent Ukraine.
 The oil industry remains operating.
 Experts believe that potential oil fields around Boryslav contain far more stocks.

 Until 18 July 2020, Boryslav was designated as a city of oblast significance and belonged to Boryslav Municipality.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven, Boryslav Municipality was merged into Drohobych Raion.

+In culture

+Ukrainian writer and poet Ivan Franko dedicated his novel Boryslav Laughs to the workers' movement of the town's oil refinery workers, who organized the first strike in Ukrainian history.